 Skip to content

-Get Quote
+Get started

-Using translation to connect with CALD audiences
+Using Translation to Connect with CALD Audiences

-About the lesson:
+About the lesson

 Using Translation to Connect with CALD Audiences is for professionals who are looking into translation as a way of enhancing their multicultural communications strategy.